Rokoko/rokoko-studio-live-unity/README.md

 You can import any custom character in Unity and use it as an Actor.
 Simply add your character into your scene and add __*Actor*__ component on it.

 __Important Notice: Any custom character/actor must be in a T Pose, so we can retarget it properly from Smartsuit.__
+* __TPose Reference__ - It is neccessary to create a TPose reference for the actor for being able to retarget him from Studio.
+Actor must be in TPose and be aligned with X axis.
+Please use __*Show TPose Guide*__ to visualize the plane of which the actor must be aligned.
+Please not that the position of the actor in regard to guide doesn't matter.
+Only the rotation should match.
 * __Profile Name__ - Update this field with the profile name of Rokoko Studio to override this actor with your custom one.
 * __Bone Mapping__
 * * __Animator__ - If your character is in the stardard Humanoid format you have to mark it as __*Humanoid*__ in the __*Animation Type*__ under the __*Rig*__ tab in Unity's inspector.